xandergos/unity-sparse-voxel-octrees/README.md

 ## TODO

 - Add another layer of abstraction on the rendering process.
 (High Priority)
+- When a branch is changed, optimize it as well as its parent.
+(High Priority)
 - Parallelize and optimize the creation of ComputeBuffers from octrees.
 This includes allowing the creation of ComputeBuffers with a maximum depth.
 (High Priority)
 - Implement Beam Optimization as described in the Nvidia paper on pg.
 13. (Medium Priority)
 - Replace ray sign checks with a coordinate system change, as described in the NVR paper on pg.
 13. (Medium Priority)